Origen: After the Anathemas

 Origen is often noted for being one of the few Church Fathers who is not generally regarded as a saint.
 Nevertheless, there are notable individuals who referred to Origen as St. Origen.
 This includes Anglicans such as Edward Welchman, John Howson and Sir Winston Churchill; Calvinists such as Pierre Bayle, Georges-Louis Liomin and Heinrich Bullinger; American scholar and Orthodox Christian David Bentley Hart; Oriental Orthodox such as Pope Shenouda III of Alexandria, Fr.
 Tadros Yakoup Malaty and the Coptic Orthodox Diocese of the Southern United States.
-Origen's father, Saint Leonides of Alexandria, has a feast day on April 22 in the Catholic tradition, and the Evangelical Church in Germany celebrates April 27 as Origen's feast day.
+The Evangelical Church in Germany celebrates April 27 as Origen's feast day.